wildonion/gem/src/contexts/bot/README.md

 ## 📱 Features

-* show the sysinfo status of the conse server
+* show the sysinfo and servers status of the conse server

 * channel messages summerization using chat GPT

+* configured with 10 shards by default also we're using redis to manage the shared state data between clusters.

 > get token from [here](https://discord.com/developers/applications/1092048595605270589/bot)